ancientpathsio/ancientpaths/docs/guidebook.md

 1. Your heart attitude towards Christ and his Scriptures will be the determining factor of whether or not you are victorious over lust.
 This is above all other factors, strategies, tools, or techniques.
 If you are failing, press in on this point.
 2. The Ancient Paths should develop holy structure and replaces unholy structure (or lack of any structure) in your life.
 3. Guard against partaking in religious exercise for the sole purpose of getting rid of sexual immorality.
 Fighting sin is holy, yes.
 But if your heart attitude is rooted in wanting to get on with life after ditching your lack of sexual control and its consequences, then you missed point 1: **The proper worship of God made possible by Christ, as revealed through Scripture.** Christ has zero interest remaining as an adjunct part of your life.
 He has to be the center.
 The majority of Christian counselors and para-church ministries, almost exclusively focus on dealing with sexual sin (the presenting problem), while ignoring the root problem: _the heart attitude towards Christ and Scripture_ (point 1).
 Brothers express anger and frustration because lust doesn’t immediately go away.
 Remember, you are on an Ancient Path to worship God because of revelation to you.
 Do your work while he does his.
-4. We must become masters as fleeing sexual immorality.
+4. We must become masters at fleeing sexual immorality.
    :::note Did you know

    **Sexual immorality is the only sin in which we are commanded to flee from?** 1 Cor 6:18 is a great memory verse, sure; but it also establishes we must perfect the art of fleeing.
 Press in on it.
 Fleeing takes on many forms: what does it mean to you?

    :::
-6. [Antinomianism](https://www.gotquestions.org/antinomianism.html) in the church is largely responsible for how many of us got here, so guard against it.
+5. [Antinomianism](https://www.gotquestions.org/antinomianism.html) in the church is largely responsible for how many of us got here, so guard against it.
 Don’t know what that means?
 I have some tools for you.

 To prepare you for this journey, Exercise 1 introduces tools.
 They are good tools, but not the only tools.
-They are found at the top of the page, under “Useful Tools.”
 I gathered these tools from learned men—and you certainly may have some of your own.

 [Blue Letter Bible](https://www.blueletterbible.org/) offers much more than just the Bible.
 It’s free, you can pick your translation preference (even language), it has Bible Reading plans, commentaries, devotions, free Christian Education courses, catechisms, and much more.

 What is a [catechism](https://www.thegospelcoalition.org/article/should-know-catechisms/)?
 Think of it as Sunday School, well before computers and electricity.
 It summarizes what the Bible teaches.
 I posted two well-known catechisms: [Westminster Catechism](https://thewestminsterstandard.org/westminster-larger-catechism/) and [C.H.
-Spurgeon’s Catechism.](https://www.blueletterbible.org/study/ccc/chs_PuritanCatechism.cfm) Check out question 1 of each. _Learned men thought Question 1 was pretty important._ Then examine them so that you learn what they can do for you on this journey.
+Spurgeon’s Catechism](https://www.blueletterbible.org/study/ccc/chs_PuritanCatechism.cfm).
+Check out question 1 of each. _Learned men thought Question 1 was pretty important._ Then examine them so that you learn what they can do for you on this journey.

 :::note Did you know